![]() |

 The look-it-up principle: Whenever practicable, a program should look up a frequently needed answer, rather than computing that answer.

-For example, in Segment 269, the fCalories
+For example, in Segment 269, the fCalories,

-instance variables reside in the
+cCalories, and pCalories instance variables reside in the

-class, whereas in Segment 272, the fGrams
+Food class, whereas in Segment 272, the fGrams,

-instance variables appear.
+cGrams, and pGrams instance variables appear.
 The right

 choice depends on whether you are more likely to be interested in calories